pi-star-2025/pi_star/EYE_CANDY.md

 ____

 And then there are 5 stores of the hypothalamus radio/star:

-The antitragus of the ear (both sides)
+1. The ears, especially the eardrums
-The “tear duct” of the inner eyes (both sides)
+2. The eyes, especially the eye blacks
-The tip of the nose
+3. The nose, especially the tip

 These five locations store the “brain” of the hypothalamus sun.

 This is also how pheromones travel between people.

-There is 5 flip points on your lower half, which are “lower down” versions and power walking in your hips, knees, and pelvic area.
+There are 5 flip points on your lower half, which are “lower down” versions and power walking in your hips, knees, and pelvic area.

-The hips are like the tear ducts.
-The knees are like the ears.
-The pelvis area is like the tip of the nose.

 This could be considered telepathy, but is really pheromones.
 The same way insects communicate across the air.

-____
+...

 This creates two communication “headquarters” for the body.

 The telepathy is more eye and star/light based from the top half.

 It is more pheromonal and air(oxygen/CO2) based from the bottom half.

 Ultimately the belly button center air of the body comes together with this decision: push out (and spread information) or push in (receive information)